 Once you complete the steps, the device’s hard drive should start working normally.

-How to repair hard drive errors using Command Prompt
+Fix hard drive errors on Windows 10 from Command Prompt

-Alternatively, it is also possible to check and fix hard drive errors using the Check Disk (chkdsk) tool using Command Prompt.
+Alternatively, it is also possible to check and fix hard drive errors using the Check Disk (chkdsk) tool from Command Prompt.

-To repair hard drive errors with Command Prompt, use these steps:
+To repair hard drive errors from Command Prompt on Windows 10, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

-Type the following command to run the chckdsk tool and press Enter:
+Type the following command to run the Check Disk tool and press Enter:

 chkdsk /f c: